saranshabd/innovaccer-summergeeks-2020/README.md

 # innovaccer-summergeeks-2020
-REST API of SDE Intern Assignment Project for Innovaccer SummerGeeks 2020
+REST API for Assignment project for the role of SDE Intern 2020 at Innovaccer.

 <br>